mreppell/Karp/README.md

  Check if you have HDF5 libraries installed on your machine.
 If you do not they can be downloaded and installed [https://support.hdfgroup.org/HDF5/](https://support.hdfgroup.org/HDF5/ "HDF5 Homepage")

  If you have HDF5 installed, and are still getting this message, make sure your $HDF5_DIR variable is pointing to the correct directory.
-If it is, try adding -DCMAKE_PREFIX_PATH=/path/to/HDF5 to cmake command.
+If it is, try adding -DCMAKE_PREFIX_PATH=/path/to/HDF5 to the cmake command.

  There is also a known issue with some versions of CMAKE and the HDF5 library.
-If you are running CMAKE versions 3.6.0, 3.6.1, maybe others, see if you have access to an earlier or later version of CMAKE and try that instead.
+If you are running CMAKE versions 3.6.0 or 3.6.1 see if you have access to an earlier or later version of CMAKE and try using it instead.